 Fortunately, my oldest daughter had an interview in Baton Rouge for Pediatric Residency the first week in December.
 I knew I could find dwarf trees in Baton Rouge, so I volunteered to drive her.
 While she was in her interview, I found a nursery and loaded my car down with dwarf citrus trees.

 Somehow, I managed to get four different varieties of citrus trees.
 YEAH!
 The Navel Orange, Satsuma, Calamondin, and Lemon trees survived the long trip home.
 My son was in the middle seat on the way home.
-When the car would bounce, one of the trees would hit him in the head.
-Thank God, he was a good sport and we laughed all the way home.
+When the car would bounce, one of the tree’s leaves would hit him in the head.
+Thank God, he was a good sport, and we laughed all the way home.

 By March, the Calamondin tree was loaded with fruit.
-The pictures below of the Calamondin tree and fruit is the tree I purchased in Baton Rouge.
+The pictures below of the tree and fruit is the one I purchased in Baton Rouge.

 What is a Calamondin Tree?